JvanKatwijk/qt-dab/README.md

 It provides an abundant amount of selectors and displays, most of which can be switched off, but are of interest for those who want to see aspects of the DAB signal.

-While it is not very complicated to generate an executable, for Linux-x64 an appImage exists that will run Qt-DAB instantly, and for Windows an installer is available.
+While it is not very complicated to generate an executable for either Qt-DAB or dabMini, for Linux-x64 appImages exist  for both Qt-DAB and dabMini.
+For Windows an installer is available.

 The main difference between 3.7 and its predecessor is the introduction of **skipTables**.
 Such a table allows the specification of channels